CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ### TROPHIES

-If one of your minion companies[^overtcompanies] defeats a creature, you may place the creature's card under the control of any Orc or Troll character that faced a strike from the creature's attack.
+If one of your minion companies defeats a creature, you may place the creature's card under the control of any Orc or Troll character that faced a strike from the creature's attack.
 This card is called a "_trophy_" and is treated as a minor item with zero corruption points.
 A trophy may not be transferred or stored.
 If a trophy that is _not_ worth kill marshalling points to you is discarded, it is placed in your out-of-play pile.
 If a trophy that is worth kill marshalling points to you is discarded, it is placed in your marshalling point pile.

 Trophies give a character bonuses based upon the total number of marshalling points indicated by the trophies (i.e., on the creature cards).
 One and only one of the following sets of bonuses applies to a character with trophies: